-We have updated the visitation guidance for hospital and ambulatory settings based on the most recent public health data for COVID-19 in our community.
+We have updated the visitation guidance for hospital and ambulatory settings based on the most recent public health order by the CDPH to include the key changes below:

-Visitors are no longer required to show proof of vaccination or of negative COVID-19 test result to visit family or friends in the hospital.
-Vaccination is strongly encouraged.
-Go to kp.org/covidvaccine for more information.
+Visitors are no longer required to show proof of vaccination or of negative COVID-19 test result to visit their family or friends in the hospital.

-- Peri-Op, Surgery, and Interventional Services – visitors may wait in available waiting rooms while patient is being prepared for discharge if they can maintain physical distance from others and remain masked.
+- Surgery patients until taken to prep (visitors may wait in available waiting rooms while patient is being prepared for discharge if they can maintain physical distance from others and remain masked).

 Safety precautions for all facilities

-- No visitors allowed with COVID-19 symptoms or suspected COVID-19.
+- No visitors with COVID-19 symptoms or suspected COVID-19.

 - No eating or drinking in patient rooms.

-- Visitors under 18 may visit if they are able to comply with all infection control measures, including staying masked.
+- Visitors under 18 may visit if they are able to comply with all infection control measures, during the visit.

 - Consider asking if a virtual visit is possible.